Department of Marketing, Industrial Distribution, and Economics

 Hansen, John, Professor of Marketing, 2009, B.S., M.B.A.
 (Troy), Ph.D.
 (University of Alabama)

 Kennedy, Karen, Professor of Marketing and Industrial Distribution; Senior Associate Dean, Programs and Outreach, 2001, B.S.
 (Blue Mountain), M.S.
 (Florida State University), M.B.A.
-(Georgia State University), Ph.D. ( South Florida University)
+(Georgia State University), Ph.D.
+(University of South Florida)

 Powers, Thomas L., Professor of Marketing and Industrial Distribution, 1985, B.S., M.B.A.
 (Eastern Michigan), Ph.D.
 (Michigan State)

-Robinson, Josh, Associate Professor of Economics, 2012, PhD (Emory)
+Robinson, Josh, Associate Professor of Economics and Chair, 2012, PhD (Emory)

 Sheng, Shibin (Simon), Professor of Marketing, 2011, B.S.
 (Tsinghua University), Ph.D.
 Economics (Tsinghua University) Ph.D.
 Marketing (Virginia Tech)